-In fall of their junior year, students should meet with the Major Advisor to select a topic for the Emphasis Plan.
-Students should then make an appointment with the Undergraduate Advisor who will approve the plan, or ask for revisions.
+In fall of their junior year, students should meet with the Student Affairs Officer and/or Faculty Advisor to select a topic for the Emphasis Plan.
+Students should then make an appointment with the Faculty Advisor who will approve the plan, or ask for revisions.
 Upon approval, this Emphasis Plan will be kept in students' advising file.
 This plan is tentative because students are free to renegotiate their topic with the undergraduate advisor at any time.
 Students may also delay deciding whether they will take the Senior Capstone option.
-It is a good idea to consult with an advisor each quarter to be sure your plan is up-to-date.
-Please note that the emphasis plan must be on file before you can be certified for graduation.
+It is a good idea to consult with the Student Affairs Officer each quarter to be sure your plan is up-to-date.
+Please note that the Emphasis Plan must be on file before you can be certified for graduation.

-In consultation with the Major Advisor and the Undergraduate Advisor, you select five upper-division courses organized around a single theme or focus in American culture.
+In consultation with the Student Affairs Officer and the Faculty Advisor, you select five upper-division courses organized around a single theme or focus in American culture.
 You should draw these courses from two or more departments or programs in addition to AMS.
 In the past, students have created emphases around “Arts in American Culture,” “Women’s Lives,” “Schooling and Society,” “Comparative Ethnic Cultures,” “Access and (Dis)abilities Studies,” “Mass Communication,” “Law and Society,” and many other themes.
 This list is only suggestive, and you will find your advisor helpful in creating an emphasis that suits your educational and career goals.